rydmike/flex_seed_scheme/README.md

 ### Example Application

-The included example application uses above color seeding and custom tone mapping, and you can also choose any of the built-in pre-configured tones mapping.
+The included example application uses above color seeding and custom tone mapping, and you can also choose any of the built-in pre-configured tone mappings.
 You can choose to use secondary and primary seed colors as additional keys to generate the color schemes.
 You can also try to keep all the contrasting onColors black and white.